Deep within us, we hold a distant memory of the unconditional love we once held—a memory from our beginnings, and which we all still long for.

 Is why our relationships are so difficult.

 Neediness creates expectations.
 Unable to tap into the love within us and our sense of empowerment, we expect others to fill the void.
 This causes expectations from others – that often go unvoiced.
 When someone does not provide what we expect or something we had hoped for does not happen, we are disappointed, hurt, depressed, or angry, and we react involuntarily.

 It is the same when we give.
 In our neediness and low sense of self-worth, we often give with expectations of reciprocity and appreciation.
 Sometimes this is conscious and we expect tit-for-tat, but often we unconsciously expect certain outcomes, but in either case we are hurt when they are not met.
-We are not coming from a place of strength or love.
+Our offer is not coming from a place of strength or love.
 It is not coming from unconditional love.

-When our expectations are not met, we may feel that we are being taken advantage of, or, we come to believe that life is not fair.
+When our expectations are not met, we may also feel that we are being taken advantage of, or, we come to believe that life is not fair.
+Unmet expectations cause us to blame the other person for our frustrations causing conflict in the relationship.

-We might blame the other person for our frustrations causing conflict in the relationship as most often we have not even voiced our expectations, so our hurt feelings seem to come out of the blue with the other the receiver of an unexpected onslaught of emotions.
+When expectations are not voiced our hurt feelings seem to come out of the blue—with the other person the receiver of an unexpected onslaught of emotions.

 Others do not know what is going on in our minds, what our emotional world holds, and what presumptions and expectations we have, unless we voice them.

-See here for information on Why We Are the Way We Are (as well as on Book 2, Becoming Our Best Self, and book 3, Relatiolnships in an Evolving World).
+See here for information on Why We Are the Way We Are (as well as on Book 2, Becoming Our Best Self, and book 3, Relationships in an Evolving World).

 You can share this article/post as long as you include the full copyright message below.
 If you share through Facebook (link is also below), the message automatically copies.

-Copyright © 2018 by Rosemary McCarthy.
+Copyright © October 30, 2019 by Rosemary McCarthy.
 All rights Reserved.
 To copy, share, or distribute this article simply ensure the content is copied in its entirety, is unaltered, and is distributed freely and for no monetary or personal gain, and that this copyright notice and the link for the article and the website www.yourjourneytopeace.com are included.
-You can contact me at: email@example.com Blessings and thank you kindly!
+You can contact me at: firstname.lastname@example.org Blessings and thank you kindly!
+Rosemary